Slendyvn/Lua-Executor/README.md

 # Important stuff
 **It will create a new .txt file everytime you inject**
-- .txt files cant harm your computer , everytime you inject it will create a .txt file / it use to identity what script do you use and stuff
+- .txt files cant harm your computer , everytime you inject it will create a .txt file / it use to identify what script do you use and stuff (most of the time its useless so i reccommened you deleting it if you want)
 - ofc you can delete it, just go to the logs foler in net8.0 folder
 - you can reinstall the executor like normal but heres some extra steps to save some data
 1. window + R -> appdata